How it's made

 Never not learning

-Traditional soy sauce brewing involves four main ingredients: soybeans, wheat, salt and water.
-Fermentation is an important part of the process and the longer the soy sauce ferments, the deeper the resulting flavour becomes.
+Traditional soy sauce brewing involves four main ingredients: soybeans, wheat, salt, and water.
+Fermentation is a vital part of the process, the longer the soy sauce ferments, the deeper and more complex the flavour becomes.
+Tomasu soy sauce is fermented and aged for a minimum of 24 months in former American white oak whisky barrels, specially sourced from some of the world’s finest distilleries.
+Using these barrels as aging vessels leads to a rich, truly one-of-a-kind taste.

 Attitude